sunfounder/euler-kit/docs/source/pyproject/py_digital_bubble_level.rst

         matrix=drop_bubble(matrix,bubble) # drop the bubble into empty matrix display(matrix_2_glyph(matrix)) # show matrix

-After you run the program, place the breadboard on a level table.
+Once you have run the program, place the breadboard on a level surface.
-You will see a dot appear in the center of the LED matrix (if it is not in the center, the MPU6050 may not be level, please adjust it slightly).
+A dot will appear in the center of the LED matrix (if it isn't in the center, the MPU6050 may not be level).
-Then you deflect the breadboard and the dot will move in the direction you deflected it.
+When you deflect the breadboard, the dot will move in the direction you deflected.